pablofdezr/telegram-file-downloader/README.md

    - For "File input", provide the path to a text file containing Telegram links (one per line).

 5. Download Process:

    - The application will initiate the download(s) based on the selected mode.
-   - Real-time progress updates will be displayed in the console.
+   - Real-time progress updates will be displayed in the console, including download speed and estimated time remaining.

 6. Rolling Download Mode:

    - When using "Rolling input", the application will start from the specified message and continue downloading subsequent multimedia messages until it reaches the end of the channel or encounters an error.
+   - The improved rolling download feature now handles cases where the last message ID cannot be directly obtained, ensuring more reliable bulk downloads.

 7. Continuous Usage (Manual Mode):
    - To download another file, paste a new link when prompted.